noahitall/HeadlessDom/README.md

    ```bash
    docker run -p 127.0.0.1:5000:5000 headless-dom-secure
    ```
-3. See SECURITY.md for additional security recommendations
+3. The native macOS service automatically binds only to localhost for security

 ### API Endpoints